lorrainescanlon/wild_atlantic_wares/README.md

 #### Checkout

 #### Review Form
- - The review form allows logged in users to submit a review on a product.
+ - The review form allows logged in users to submit a review on a product that they have purchased.
  - The review form allows logged in users to submit a review on a their experience.
  - The form contains two textareas and a drop down menu to select a star rating.